diejozef/tab_trainer/README.md

 * [F4] - fast research(research technologies in 1 second)
 ## Usage and compiling
 The game uses JIT compilation which means some functions might not be compiled at game start.
-Active trainer features only after making sure the needed function is compiled(e.g. train a unit before activating veteran training or start researching a technology before activating fast research).
+Activate trainer features only after making sure the needed function is compiled(e.g. train a unit before activating veteran training or start researching a technology before activating fast research).

 Compile for x64.